dmbarbour/wikilon/docs/AwelonLang.md

 Profiling might tweak `[A]` to record performance metadata (e.g. allocations, rewrites, times, use of memoization or stowage) to named statistics objects, then pass it on.
 This would allow us to accumulate a lot of useful performance information quickly.

-These are just example configurations.
 In general, gates may have conditional configuration based on observation of the value.
-Also, a runtime should probably have a reasonable default configuration, such that `(@stderr)` traces to a standard debug log or `(@prof:x)` will profile the arguments under name `x`.
+Also, a runtime may provide default configurations with naming conventions like `(@stderr)` defaulting to a trace.

 ## Program Animation and Time Travel Debugging